eyer/blogdown-academic/content/post/2019-10-20 f_pvalue/index.md

 markup: mmark
 ---

-This function formats p-values for use in Rmankdown documents to accomplish the following three formatting goals to follow APA style:
+This function formats p-values for use in Rmarkdown documents to accomplish the following three formatting goals to follow APA style:

 * Round to three digits
 * Trim leading zero